Chris Coste: Hey... I'm Just the Catcher

-Coste wrote his first book about his experiences in professional baseball: "Hey...
-I'm Just the Catcher: An Inside Look at a Northern League Season From Behind the Plate," published in 1997.
+Coste wrote his first book about his experiences in professional baseball, Hey...
+I'm Just the Catcher: An Inside Look at a Northern League Season From Behind the Plate, published in 1997.
 This book covers his first few seasons in independent baseball leagues, mainly the RedHawks (in his hometown).
 This book is out of print and supplanted by his new book.

 The 33-Year-Old Rookie

-2008 saw the release of Coste's second autobiography, "The 33-Year-Old Rookie: How I Finally Made it to the Big Leagues After Eleven Years in the Minors."
+2008 saw the release of Coste's second autobiography, The 33-Year-Old Rookie: How I Finally Made it to the Big Leagues After Eleven Years in the Minors.
 The book, which chronicles Coste's first season in the majors, contains a foreword by John Kruk.
 This book covers Coste's professional career up through his third season (2008) with the Phillies.
 It includes nearly all the historical material found in his first book (independent baseball) as well as the time in the affiliated minor leagues.

-Due to the recent success of films about athletes such as Vince Papale and Jim Morris, movie studio representatives have contacted Coste about the possibility of a movie about his struggle from career minor-leaguer to the majors.
+Due to the success of films about athletes, such as Vince Papale of Invincible and Jim Morris of The Rookie, movie studio representatives have contacted Coste about the possibility of a movie about his struggle from career minor-leaguer to the majors.

 Later career

 Coste was an in-studio analyst for Phillies games, and appeared on Phillies Pregame Live and Postgame Live shows.

 Besides these appearances, Coste was the head baseball coach at Concordia College.
 On December 1 2017, he was named the hitting coach for the Fargo-Moorhead RedHawks.
 On June 15, 2020, he was promoted to interim manager for the 2020 season following the departure of Jim Bennett.
 On April 20, 2021, he was named permanent manager of the RedHawks.

 With the RedHawks, Coste led the franchise to a runner-up finish in the American Association in 2021, losing to the Kansas City Monarchs in the league finals.
 The following season, the RedHawks defeated the Milwaukee Milkmen in five games to claim their first AA crown, 24 years after Coste earned a Northern League title with the franchise.
 The 2022 AA title allowed the RedHawks to compete at the 2023 Baseball Champions League Americas, which the RedHawks also won with Coste as manager.

+Coste led the RedHawks to winning records and consecutive playoff appearances in the 2023, 2024, and 2025 seasons, respectively, but they were unable to advance further than the Division Championship series.
+In 2026, he was named interim manager for the Cañeros de Los Mochis of the Mexican Pacific League during the winter offseason.
+Coste temporarily joined the Kane County Cougars as their bench coach for the 2026 Baseball Champions League Americas.